bradtm/capyai/Episide03/README.md

 If you are using Pinecone and have already stored your embeddings by running the `rag.py` script, but you wish to ask additional questions without having to re-create the embeddings, use the `ask.py` script.
-The `rag.py` script is for extracting text from media files and creating the embeddings and adding them to the vector store.
+The `rag.py` script is for extracting text from media files and web pages and creating the embeddings and adding them to the vector store.
 There is no harm to reprocessing the same media files again with `rag.py`, but it will incur unnecessary costs for the embeddings.
 To avoid that, place new content in a different directory and provide that directory name to `rag.py`

+**Note**: Web page content is cached to the transcript directory just like media files, so re-running the same URL will use the cached content unless manually deleted.

 ## Output